Capitolium o Tempio Capitolino

 Exploring the arts, crafts and culture of the beautiful and little-known Franciacorta region (Lombardy, Italy)

-"The Capitolium in Brescia was commissioned by Vespasian in 73 AD and is the most important Roman archaeological site in Northern Italy." - Matteo Morichini
+"Commissioned by Vespasian in 73 AD, this temple complex in Brescia is described as the most important Roman archaeological site in Northern Italy and makes a compelling opening stop for exploring the area." - Matteo Morichini

 The ruins are really interesting to see and there is an interesting video of their interpretation of what it would have been.
 However, the way the groups are managed really decreases the experience.
 Every 20 minutes, a group of 20 goes in and is rushed through everything, because the staff is in a hurry apparently.
 No time to go through everything slowly and constantly the other 20 people closely around you.